+Hence, the statistical properties of the components of the high-dimensional weight vector are actually described by a Gaussian process that is governed by a finite number of parameters.
+These parameters are determined by the self-consistent equations in Definition \ref{def: self-consistent equations}.
+This finite-dimensional description enables us to evaluate the generalization error in the asymptotic limit efficiently, and to search for the optimal hyperparameters.
+Such a hyperparameter optimization is computationally difficult in finite-size simulations, because it requires a black-box optimization, such as the Nelder-Mead method, applied to results that are averaged over many realizations of the dataset.

-Although the above formula is for averaged quantities, we expect that the values of macroscopic quantities of the form $\frac{1}{N}\sum_{i=1}^N g(\hat{w}_i^{(T)})$, such as the quantities in \eqref{eq:macro quantities}, and the biases will concentrate at LSL; in other words, their variances vanish in LSL.
+\paragraph{Remark:} Although the above formula is for averaged quantities, we expect that the values of macroscopic quantities of the form $\frac{1}{N}\sum_{i=1}^N g(\hat{w}_i^{(T)})$, such as the quantities in \eqref{eq:macro quantities}, and the biases will concentrate at LSL; in other words, their variances vanish in LSL.
 Although we do not prove this concentration property, such concentration properties have been rigorously proven in analyses of convex optimization or Bayes-optimal inferences, such as the logistic regression \citep{mignacco2020role}, Bayes-optimal the generalized linear estimation \citep{barbier2019optimal}.
-Since the optimization at each step of ST is convex, we expect that the above replacement is valid.
+Since the optimization at each step of ST is convex, we expect the concentration property in our setting, too.

 Under the above assumption of concentration, the parameter $\Theta$ that is the solution of the self-consistent equations can be interpreted as follows.
 Let $\hat{\bm{\theta}}_{\epsilon_i}^{(t)}$ be the estimator obtained when a small perturbation is added to the original cost function: